maverickdas/uchs-server/README.md

 # UCHS
-This is the repository for our Final Year Design Lab project - Universal Community Helpline Service
+This is the server-side code for our Final Year Design Lab project - Universal Community Helpline Service.

+We are using MySQL (via [Cloud SQL](https://cloud.google.com/sql/docs/mysql)) for all our database needs on the server end.

+Our client side Android application code is at https://github.com/Scjatto/UCHSClient.

 # Server side code